Fujifilm X-A5 vs Canon 70D

 |Nikon D7100« »||Y||stereo||mono||Y||Y||mini||2.0||-||-||-||Nikon D7100|

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
+Both the X-A5 and the 70D have been discontinued, but can regularly be found used on eBay.
+The 70D was replaced by the Canon 80D, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Canon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-A5 and the Canon 70D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.